BlackPerl-DFIR/SOC-OpenSource/README.md

 <p align="center"> <img src="images/Part3.png"> </p>

 ## ☸EDR Implementation
+ - Please Refer the installation guideline from Index.
  - Once you have your Elastic instance up and running, please refer to this video [HERE](https://youtu.be/fXLsY_eZoeE) for full walkthrough.

 # ☸Components(First Phase of Implementation):